JPolacek/JPolacek.github.io/README.md

 http://localhost:3000/ will then open with the latest changes.
 When developing, you can just edit, save, and refresh the localhost tab in order to see any changes!

+If you're messing with the london-tube-game, make sure you have the local secrets somewhere and use them instead of the environment variables in jpolacek-dot-com/public/london-tube-game/consts.js

 When you're happy with your changes, open up a PR, and then approve and merge the changes.
 Once the changes are merged, check out the latest version of `master` and run `npm run deploy` from `jpolacek-dot-com`.
 This will build the React app with `npm` and then deploy the page